 “The police have to admit to being stumped on these cases.
 We don’t have many clues, despite having examined the cars involved,” said Bjerregaard.

 “Our best bet is getting help from concerned citizens who notice something suspicious,” he added.

 The police advise all motorists to conduct a thorough check of their lug nuts before going anywhere in the car.

 “It’s always a good idea to check your vehicle before driving off.
 If there are any signs that it has been tampered with, then contact your local police force immediately,” said Mogens Lauridsen from Vestegens Police.

-And your bicycle?
 And there have also been a few cases of bicycles being tampered with in a similar fashion.

 In late May, a young Dane named Simon Langkjær uploaded a photo of his bloodied face onto Facebook after his front wheel came off whilst he was cycling.
 He is adamant the crash was caused by somebody loosening the nuts on his front wheel.

 “I was riding home from work when my front wheel suddenly came off my bike as I passed over a speed bump.
 I had no time to realise what was happening and I fell face-first into the asphalt,” he wrote.

 Langkjær, who was taken to hospital, broke his nose, suffered several lesions on his face, lost a tooth and got concussed.

 Several commenters on social media then concurred they had heard of similar incidents occurring in the capital.